bibliocoll/JournalTouch/README.md

 articles (``item_*``) need to exist in the HTML snippet that includes the table of contents (*ajax/getJournalTOC.php*).
 Actions for adding/removing/displaying the basket are handled in *js/local/conduit.js*.

+# Additional metadata

+-- TODO -- see *config.ini* and *index.php* for details on how to provide extra metadata.
+By default it is not shown.

 # Checkout options

 The default checkout main file is *checkout.php*.
 The click actions are configured in *js/local/conduit.js*.